sreekar7586/student-notes-app/README.md

 The application itself is a **Student Notes Sharing Web Application** where users can create, view, search, edit, pin, and delete notes using a Python Flask backend with a simple web interface.

+This is an educational project designed to master Git workflows and version control best practices with hands-on implementation.

 The primary goal of this project is to showcase **Git workflows** and version control best practices.

 ---